imerlwx/imerlwx.github.io/_pages/cv.md

 ---
-layout: cv
+# layout: cv
+layout: page
 # permalink: /cv/
 permalink: /assets/pdf/Wengxi_Li_CV.pdf
 title: CV
 nav: true
+newtab: true
-nav_order: 4
+nav_order: 3
-cv_pdf: example_pdf.pdf
+# cv_pdf: Wengxi_Li_CV.pdf
-description: This is a description of the page.
+# description: This is a description of the page.
 You can modify it in 'pages/_cv.md'.
 You can also change or remove the top pdf download button.
-toc:
+# toc:
-  sidebar: left
+#   sidebar: left
 ---